-- their extra / new work (in addition to the work submitted in their portfolio) marked on the same scale as the portfolios (see 2.1.2 above and Appendix 1); - their interview marked on a scale of 10-0, with 7 as the minimum score to be considered for an offer (see Appendix 2 for interview scoring scale).
-Tutors expected the candidates to demonstrate through the discussion: - o the ideas and processes informing their work; their willingness and ability to communicate these; and their ability to listen and give considered responses within the discussion; - their motivation and commitment to the study and practice of Fine Art (including the History and Theory of Visual Culture); - o their awareness of and critical engagement with contemporary art.
+- their additional / more recent artwork (together with the work submitted in their portfolio) marked on the same scale as the portfolios (see 2.1.2 above and Appendix 1); - their interview marked on a scale of 10-0, with 7 as the minimum score to be considered for an offer (see Appendix 2 for interview scoring scale).
+Tutors expected the candidates to demonstrate through the discussion: - the ideas and processes informing their work; their willingness and ability to communicate these; and their ability to listen and give considered responses within the discussion; - their motivation and commitment to the study and practice of Fine Art (including the History and Theory of Visual Culture); - o their awareness of and critical engagement with contemporary art.